The problem is Medicare is complex, with plans and parts and regulations and enrollment periods... it's a lot.

 Medicare Advantage plans, or Part C of Medicare, are managed care plans that are network-based and are sold by private insurance companies.
 This is an alternative to Original Medicare with a Medicare Supplement.

-Fun Fact: About 34% of Medicare beneficiaries have chosen to enroll in a Medicare Advantage plan.
+Fun Fact: About 42% of Medicare beneficiaries have chosen to enroll in a Medicare Advantage plan (as of 2021).
 That percentage has nearly doubled over the past decade as MA popularity soars.

-When you purchase a Medicare Advantage plan, you technically still have Medicare, but you no longer receive benefits from Medicare.
+When someone purchases a Medicare Advantage plan, they technically still have Medicare, but they no longer receive benefits from Medicare.
 This can be a tad confusing, but all claims are billed directly to the private Medicare Advantage insurance carrier.

 All Medicare Advantage plans are required to cover at least what Medicare covers, and some offer additional benefits.